-A common thread central to the philosophy of the meditations and documented in detail by Pierre Hadot, is the three “disciplines:” perception, action, and will.
+A common thread central to the philosophy of the meditations and documented in detail by Pierre Hadot in the Inner Cidital, are the three disciplines of perception, action, and will.

 — Marcus Aurelius

 You may think that maintaining a positive attitude regardless of the circumstances is impossible.
 But it's not.

 In Man’s Search For Meaning, legendary psychiatrist and Holocaust-survivor Viktor Frankl, writes: “Everything can be taken from man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”